Real Estate Finance Textbook

 The formulas and templates found in the book are intended to help the reader assemble and organize information.
 Understanding and mastering the tools included in the book will provide you with a strong foundation in real estate finance.
 This book focuses on what to do thereafter.
 Knowing how to build a financial model and calculating the internal rate of return in a spreadsheet is not the same as making a profitable real estate investment.
 Judgement comes one mistake at a time.

-The Fifth Edition has been updated with timely market data and topic discussion, containing enriched insights from ancillary articles on capital markets, real estate pricing, real estate cycles, private equity funds, REITs, cap rates, and corporate real estate.
-In addition, the book is enhanced with four new and insightful chapters, which address international real estate investing, long-term metropolitan area growth patterns, return profiles for major real estate investment vehicles under varying market conditions, and the forces changing the real estate industry forever.
+Edition 5.1 has been updated with timely market data and topic discussion, containing enriched insights from ancillary articles on capital markets, real estate pricing, real estate cycles, private equity funds, REITs, cap rates, and corporate real estate.
+In addition, the book is enhanced with insightful chapters that address international real estate investing, long-term metropolitan area growth patterns, return profiles for major real estate investment vehicles under varying market conditions, and the forces changing the real estate industry forever.

 Throughout the textbook, tables and graphs have been reformatted for easier comprehension, and the index of key terms has been expanded significantly, allowing for a more robust search capability.

 Co-author, Bruce Kirsch, has enhanced Edition 5.1 with an updated and extensive Online Companion website. https://www.getrefm.com/textbook/index.php/toc/ All the Excel-based figures have been provided on the companion site enabling the reader to efficiently tailor the models with their own assumptions.
 Also included are “flash cards” for all the key terms used in the book.
 Readers will be able to conduct keyword searches for all 26 chapters.
 In addition, the Online Companion provides 60 audio interviews with the authors to bring concepts from the book to life.